AymanxMohamed/Tick-Tac-Toe-Game/README.md

 - The server handle all most of the possible senarios that can happen in the appication during the  game or because of any issue.

-- The player can play any game from the history.
+- The player can replay any game from the history.

 ## Designs